 Can You Sue Someone if Their Dog Causes You to Have a Car Accident?

 It’s a situation that unfolds on roads across America every day.
 A driver is minding their own business, traveling down a quiet street, when suddenly it happens – a loose dog runs out into the middle of the street, causing the driver to swerve and crash.
 Fido is fine – but the driver isn’t.
 Now they’ve got a broken arm, not to mention considerable damage to their vehicle.
 So who is responsible in this situation?
 Is a dog’s owner liable for compensating the injured driver when their pet causes an accident to occur?
 Or is the accident victim stuck with the bill?
-Our Oklahoma car crash lawyers explain some key points about liability for auto accidents caused by loose dogs.
+We will explain some key points about liability for auto accidents caused by loose dogs.

 Oklahoma Leash Laws: Who is Liable When a Dog Causes a Car Crash?